In September 2017 we launched our official website, which was the first important milestone after our establishment in July 2017.

-The first thing we did after establishing the website was getting into touch with many well-known Dutch universities, such as TU Delft, University of Twente, Agricultural University Wageningen and TU Eindhoven to promote Stichting Simba Nature Protection and Education Foundation and to find students and teachers who can help us with our plans.
+The next step we took was getting into contact with many well-known Dutch universities, such as TU Delft, University of Twente, Agricultural University Wageningen and TU Eindhoven to promote our foundation and to find students and teachers who can help us with our plans.
 We also wrote our Rescue Plan for Iranian Wildlife, an overall plan which integrates all our projects to one complete plan.
-You can find this plan on the website.

 In February 2018 our President, Marjan van der Schaaf, travelled to Iran and had meetings there with amongst others the Dutch Embassy, the UN in Iran, sponsors, NGO’s, universities, local people like the nomadic Quashqai tribe and of course local Iranian governmental institutions to find support and cooperation for our plans in Iran.

 The results of this trip were very good and all the persons and organizations which Marjan visited expressed their support and cooperation for the plans and gave her concrete information and ideas to work with.

 When she returned to Holland, Marjan met again with the Dutch universities, which resulted in several internships for students.
 Some of these students already started their internship, like the student which is working on the animal shelters / dog training centers and the student which is working on the animal hospital and wildlife rehabilitation care.
 Other students will start working in a few months on Armaiti knowledge center for agriculture and livestock farming, Negin safari park in cooperation with the Quashqai tribe and the water projects.

 Next to that we have been very busy with finding new ways of fundraising, like the art project which you can read more about in the news item The Phoenix of Iran.